dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 "@pdurbin I really want to describe the all parts of the project connected and communicate to each other but i can not do this, can you please briefly explain it here?
 Thanks!"

+When download and install softwares use default settings unless specified.

 Java
 ~~~~